awsdocs/aws-step-functions-developer-guide/doc_source/input-output-inputpath-params.md

   }
 ```

-## `Parameters`<a name="input-output-parameters"></a>
+## Parameters<a name="input-output-parameters"></a>

-Use `Parameters` to create a collection of key\-value pairs that will be passed as input\.
+Use `Parameters` to create a collection of key\-value pairs that are passed as input\.
 The values of each can either be static values that you include in your state machine definition, or selected from the input with a path\.
 For key\-value pairs where the value is selected using a path, the key name must end in `*.$`\.

-For instance, given the following input:
+For example, given the following input:

 ```
 {